 Karen has undertaken, post-graduate studies in organisational behaviour, human resource management and psychology, as well as extensive studies into the teaching and applications of mindfulness for various different cohorts.
 She has enjoyed a long career in people and business management, across the corporate, small business and not-for-profit sectors.

 Practicing mindfulness and yoga daily, coupled with her work and academic experience, Karen has the skills necessary to support, engage and excite people, young and old, about the practices, benefits and the how and why of making mindfulness a part of their everyday lives.

-A mum of two teenage daughters, Karen is bringing the benefits of mindfulness to young people through her work in schools, the community and NFPs.
+A mum of two young adult daughters, Karen is bringing the benefits of mindfulness to young people through her work in schools, the community and NFPs.
 Karen is formally qualified to teach the Mindfulness Based Stress Reduction for Teens program developed by Gina Biegel in the US; and two international mindfulness in schools curriculum’s, MiSP .B and Mindful Schools.
 She delivers workshops in the education and business sector on behalf of Smiling Mind and teaches MBSR to the general public on behalf of Openground.

 Truly passionate about sharing the benefits of mindfulness with others, Karen draws her inspiration from witnessing the positive effects establishing a regular mindfulness practice has in the lives of those who choose to make mindfulness a part of their everyday lives.

 Committed to offering the highest standard in mindfulness training and adherence to strong ethical and professional standards, Karen only delivers programs validated by scientific research.
 To support this, she regularly engages in professional development, stays abreast of the latest advances in mindfulness research and neuroplasticity, has regular peer supervision, maintains her own daily mindfulness practice and attends silent mindfulness retreats annually.